IntersectMBO/plutus/README.md

 nix build -f default.nix language-plutus-core
 ```

+The Plutus Core specification is also built this way, as the attribute `plutus-core-spec`.

 ## Docs

 Docs are built by hydra.
 The latest docs for plutus core master branch can be found at